 The Station has many areas open to the public for free.
 There’s also the “Symbol of Hope Exhibit” that commemorates the Legacy of Lonesome George.
 Guests are welcome to take their time here and tag along with the guide or linger about the indoor and/or outdoor exhibits.
 Gift shops are available that offer souvenirs and snacks.

-We visit the CDRS on our Western and Eastern Galapagos Islands itineraries aboard the Santa Cruz II Galapagos cruise!
+We visit the CDRS on our itineraries aboard the Santa Cruz II Galapagos cruise!
 So rest assured you’ll get to experience it when you book your Galapagos tour with us on any of those itineraries.